prasadashu/ansible_monolithic_hadoop/README.md

 - Replace the value of the variable `java_version` with the desired Java version.

 ### 3. Password salt
-- Replace the value of the variable `password_salt` with the desired Java version.
+- Replace the value of the variable `password_salt` with the desired salt value.

 ## Working with Hadoop

+Once the playbook has executed successfully, the following can be done to test Hadoop file system.

 ### 1. Switch user to *hadoopusr*.

 - Switch user to *hadoopusr* if under any other user.